gregorio-project/gregorio/UPGRADE.md

 #### New algorithm

-A new algorithm has been implemented and is tuned on by default.
-We hope this is a significant improvement over previous one, but in case you prefer the old version, you can turn it on with
+A new algorithm has been implemented but is turned off by default.
+We hope this is a significant improvement over previous one, but it still has a few bugs.
+You can turn it on with

 ```
-\gresetbarspacing{old}
+\gresetbarspacing{new}
 ```

 #### Spaces difference according to presence of text